dvidelabs/config/README.md

 ## config-install

 The `config-install` script is normally called by `config-upload` and is not used directly.
 However, it can be used to check out an existing repo with support for backuping up files that would be overwritten.

 ## config-setup

 A tiny wrapper around `config-alts` that makes it possible to remember custom alternatives.
 At may be run a second time in a fresh shell to take advantage of settings linked in by the first run.
 See script source for details.
+NOTE: the config-setup refers to a .config/setup/setup.sh script by default.
+This doesn't exist in this repo and is supposed to be customized.

 ## bin dir